istenith/webdevs-guide/README.md

 If you want to add something or put something in a better way you're welcome!
 Just submit an issue or a pull request, thanks!

-Have a question that isn't answered or answer is unclear, raise submit an issue on github.
+Have a question that isn't answered or answer is unclear, submit an issue on github.

 ## Philosophy